 Why we train our managers, and why you should too

-Mike: For me it was much more internal.
+The course was recommended to me by my MD and it seemed an obvious choice for where I am in my career and for my aspirations.
 I look after a team of two people, so anything I can do to become a better manager is a real benefit to all involved.

-Mike: See it’s the theory which interests me, especially around the different types of management styles.
+See it’s the theory which interests me, especially around the different types of management styles.
 I think everyone has a concept of what a good manager is, but the truth is that some styles are more appropriate in certain situations or with different individuals.
 Learning when and where to use each style has been one of the biggest benefits for me.

 How would you describe your leadership style?